mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 Item TL Kg Cost Atmosphere Tester 7 — Cr300

 Field Surveillance Radar: A field surveillance radar unit is designed to provide surveillance of open areas in conditions of limited visibility.
-It has a range of 500 metres and comes with a tripod mount.
+It has a range of 500 meters and comes with a tripod mount.
 The unit detects moving objects of 0.1 litres volume or more and requires external power such as a generator or vehicle power plant to operate.

-At TL11 the surveillance radar has a range of two kilometres and has its own internal power supply lasting 12 hours before recharge.
+At TL11 the surveillance radar has a range of two kilometers and has its own internal power supply lasting 12 hours before recharge.

-At TL13 range is increased to five kilometres and is a small hand-held unit with its own power supply lasting 24 hours.
+At TL13 range is increased to five kilometers and is a small hand-held unit with its own power supply lasting 24 hours.

 Ite m TL Kg Cost Field Surveillance Radar 9 10 Cr8000 Field Surveillance Radar 11 6 Cr1000 Field Surveillance Radar 13 1 Cr1250

 Motion Sensor: A motion sensor detects any and all movement within an area it is assigned to.
-It cannot detect between different kinds of movement – it just reports whether there is movement or not in an area of roughly six metres diameter.
+It cannot detect between different kinds of movement – it just reports whether there is movement or not in an area of roughly six meters diameter.

 At TL9, the motion detector can report the general qualities of motion – size, speed and duration.